Salish Sea Communities Fight Back against Fossil Fuels

 Southern Resident killer whales, an endangered species in both the US and Canada, are the smallest of four communities of killer whales in the North American Pacific Ocean, and the Salish Sea is their home.
 Since 1995, the number of whales in the Salish Sea has decreased to 75 individuals, the lowest it has been since the 70s.
 The 3 remaining pods are each lead by a matriarch who can be as many as 80 years old.
 They communicate through a complex system of calls that can travel 10 miles underwater, and the Southern Residents have a dialect that is different from that of any other killer whale community.
 Southern Residents feed primarily on Chinook salmon, but they do sometimes add other fish for variety.
 The biggest threats to these whales is availability of prey, pollution and contaminants, and vessels, and noise.
 The refinery expansion would mean more pollution and contaminants, more noise, and more and larger vessels in the Salish Sea.

 In the Summer of 2018, Crag made our case to the Washington Shorelines Hearing Board, challenging many aspects of Skagit County’s environmental review and approval of the proposal.
-We said that they failed to properly evaluate, disclose to the public, and mitigate the proposal’s impacts from increased vessel traffic, spill risk, and greenhouse gas emissions.
+We argued that Skagit County did not adequately analyze increased greenhouse gas emissions, risks posed by the additional vessel trips (including accidents and oil spills), and threats to orcas.

 Although Skagit County has a duty under the law to fully and fairly disclose and consider environmental effects and develop a plan to mitigate them, the County determined that all of the impacts from the proposal would be “insignificant.”
 Our case alleged that despite the clear mandates of Washington law, the County had bowed to industry pressure and chose to simply bury its head in the sand.